Pal Tiya

 Perfect Sculpting

-You’ve made your armature with crushed tinfoil or something else covered in crushed tinfoil and you’ve mixed up a batch of Pal Tiya Premium and are ready to apply it to your form.
+You’ve made your armature using our comprehensive armatures page with crushed tinfoil or something else covered in crushed tinfoil and you’ve mixed up a batch of Pal Tiya Premium and are ready to apply it to your form.

 The optimal working temperature for our product is 61-70 Degrees F. (16-21 degrees C).
 Much hotter than that, and the material will cure faster.
-Using cooler water will slow down the cure time.
+Using cold iced water will slow down the cure time if you live or work in a particularly hot environment.

 Here’s everything you’ll need to start sculpting: